Kamendra P. Sharma

 Assistant Professor, IIT Bombay (Nov.
 2015)

-Our research group focuses on design and development of multi-functional nanomaterials via non-covalent interactions in a concoction of soft matter entities like proteins, polymers, nanoparticles, and liquid crystals.
-One of the underlying aim of our lab is to fabricate nanomaterials which find applications in variety of areas ranging from health to environment.
-Particularly, we adopt self-assembly as a methodology for the fabrication of different materials like bioactive liquid crytal droplets, protein-polymer based water-less solvents, self-standing enzymatic films, network of hollow tubules from stimuli responsive polyelectrolytes, nanoparticle-protein based enzymatic sponges, and nanostructured porous fluids.
+Our research group focuses on the design and development of multi-functional nanomaterials via non-covalent interactions in a concoction of soft matter entities like proteins, polymers, surfactants, nanoparticles, and liquid crystals.
+One of the underlying aim of our lab is to fabricate soft nano(bio)materials that find applications in variety of areas ranging from health to environment.
+Particularly, we adopt self-assembly as a methodology for the fabrication of different materials like bioactive liquid crystal droplets, protein-polymer surfactant based less-water solvents, self-standing enzymatic films for sensing, network of hollow tubules from stimuli responsive polyelectrolytes, nanoparticle-protein based enzymatic sponges, and nanostructured porous fluids.
+Our work is highly interdisciplinary in nature with problems encompassing (bio)physical chemistry, materials chemistry, chemical engineering and polymer physics related studies.
 We extensively utilize small angle X-ray and neutron scattering (SAXS-SANS), dynamic light scattering (DLS), various microscopy, and spectroscopy tools for characterizing these structures.